HOL-Theorem-Prover/HOL/doc/kananaskis-14.release.md

     `finitefieldTheory` in __algebra__.

     An implementation of the AKS algorithm is shown to execute in
-    polynomial-time: the pseudo-codes of subroutines are given in __AKS/compute__, and the corresponding implementations in monadic style are given in __AKS/machine__, which includes a simple machine model outlined in `countMonadTheory` and
+    polynomial-time: the pseudo-code of subroutines is given in __AKS/compute__, and the corresponding implementations in monadic style are given in __AKS/machine__, which includes a simple machine model outlined in `countMonadTheory` and